MileHacker Logo

 • Japan is generally safe for all travelers, including LGBTQ+ individuals.

-• Public displays of affection are less common than in some Western countries.
+• Public displays of affection are not as common as in some Western countries.

 • Kurashiki, a traditional town, is generally safe and respectful.